RubenEschauzier/quweda_link_queue_content_analysis/content/conclusion.md

 For Type 2 queries, we find that while the link queue quickly fills up with links retrieved using <em class="keyword">cMatch</em>, other link sources are often present concurrently.

 These observations highlight that _link prioritization_ based on the structural properties of Solid can influence query execution time and that the <em class="keyword">cMatch</em> criterion is not sufficiently selective for efficient LTQP.
-We conclude that future work on LTQP <del class="comment" data-author="RV">for Solid</del> has three avenues for research:
+We conclude that future work on LTQP has three avenues for research:
-<span class="comment" data-author="RV">that's good, that's really exciting as a conclusion</span>

 - Investigate new query optimization algorithms to improve Type 1 query execution.
 Adaptive query planning seems especially promising due to the lack of prior knowledge of the data during LTQP.